The term, agnosticism, has a long history and many folks are unaware of how it originated or how it was applied.

 not + gnostic

-Now the gnostic bit goes a little bit further back from the Greek gnostos which meant known through a couple of variants up to its use gnostic in the 16th century
+Now the gnostic bit goes a little bit further back from than you might find from places like the google dictionary that indicate it starts with the Greek gnostos which meant known through a couple of variants up to its use gnostic in the 16th century.

 The history of Gnostic may be of interest to you too.